 PLUMBING PERMIT APPLICATION

-Plans must be submitted with an Application for Plan Examination and the appropriate deposit before a permit can be issued, except as listed below.
+Plans must be submitted with an Application before a permit can be issued, except as listed below.

 Plans are not required for the following: